Girl is 5th child shot in St. Louis City in 24 hours

 Four children were shot in the City of St. Louis in an eight-hour time span.

 The shooting happened in the 4200 block of W. Evans, which is in the Vandeventer neighborhood, just after 5:30 p.m.
-The child suffered a graze wound to her arm and was conscious and breathing when police arrived.
+The child was inside her home when shots were fired outside.
+One bullet entered the home, and the child suffered a graze wound to her arm, and was conscious and breathing when police arrived.

 The 7-year-old is the fifth child shot in St. Louis City in a little more than 24 hours.